 1. Avant Garde

 Although most fragrances have a specified technical classification, there are a few contemporary niche creations which seem to defy that.
 Consider these the wild card among our selection, crazy stuff that’s daring perceptions and let yourself be guided by sensation alone.
-In this genre consider Lava Rose (Strangers Parfumerie) and the iconoclastic Secretions Magnifiques (Etat Libre d’Orange).
+In this genre consider the chilling But Not Today (UNUM) and the sweetened woods of Mistpouffer (Stora Skuggan).

 Fragrances with a high ratio of volatile notes of fruits with a thick pitted rind, like lemon, orange, bergamot and grapefruit, and the more exotic varietals of pomelo and yuzu, the family of citrus fragrances can also be called Hesperidic.
 The term comes from the Hesperides, nymphs in Greek mythology who tended the homonym Garden in the western Mediterranean where the end of the ancient world lied.
 Their precious, golden fruits, were snatched by Hercules, who was ordained to do so in the context of his 12 Labors.